 A couple of people have emailed me and asked me what a lifelong leader looks like.
 Does this person hold a position of leadership over the course of a lifetime?
 Is this the type of person who is always looking at situations from a leadership perspective?

-In an effort to more clearly define what I mean by lifelong leader, I’d like to point out three traits that I use to identify this type of person:
+In an effort to more clearly define what I mean by lifelong leader, I’d like to point out four traits that I use to identify this type of person:

 1. Lifelong Learner